When is the OnePlus Nord 2 release date?

 - 'Warp Charge 30T' 30W fast charging

-We'd expect to see the Nord 2 use the Snapdragon 775G processor, which we expect to see Qualcomm announce this December alongside the new flagship 875.
-That should also keep 5G support.
+We're assuming that the Nord 2 will use the next Snapdragon 700-series processor (the follow-up to the original Nord's 765G), which we expected to see Qualcomm announce this December alongside the new flagship 888, but it looks like we'll have to wait a little longer.
+Either way, that should also keep 5G support.

-We might even see the display jump from 90Hz to 120Hz, as that super high refresh rate continues to filter down to cheaper phones - you can get 120Hz for as little as £199 in the Poco X3 for example, though admittedly that's LCD, not OLED.
+It would be great to see the display jump from 90Hz to 120Hz, as that super high refresh rate continues to filter down to cheaper phones - you can get 120Hz for as little as £199 in the Poco X3 for example - though admittedly that's LCD, not OLED.
 A refresh rate jump seems more likely than a resolution boost, as OnePlus has so far limited Quad HD to its Pro series phones.

 If you can’t wait for the next iteration of OnePlus devices, you can check out our round-up of the best mid-range phones to see what else is on offer.